Ti West: Career

 West was set to direct The Haunting in Georgia, the sequel to The Haunting in Connecticut, but left the project in March 2010.
 In 2012, he worked with Adam Wingard, Simon Barrett, David Bruckner, Joe Swanberg, Glenn McQuaid and the Radio Silence Productions hosts Matt Bettinelli-Olpin and Chad Villella on the anthology horror film V/H/S. He directed the segment "Second Honeymoon".

 In June 2015, it was reported that West would direct an episode of MTV's Scream television series.
 He directed the penultimate episode of the first season, titled "The Dance".
 He has also directed an episode of Jason Blum and Eli Roth's We TV horror series South of Hell, titled "Take Life Now".
 West wrote, directed, produced and edited the Western film In a Valley of Violence, starring Ethan Hawke, Taissa Farmiga, and John Travolta.
 It premiered at South by Southwest in March 2016.

 In late 2020, it was announced that A24 would produce a horror film titled X, which would be directed by West and will star Mia Goth, Scott Mescudi, Jenna Ortega, and Brittany Snow.
 The film was released on March 18, 2022, to critical acclaim.
 While X was in production, filming in New Zealand was temporarily halted due to the country's lockdown during the COVID-19 pandemic, leading to West spending the time writing a screenplay to a prequel.
 The film, Pearl, was filmed back-to-back with X once production started up again.
 Pearl was released in September 2022 to critical acclaim.
 West later confirmed he was working on a third installment in the series, a sequel to X titled MaXXXine.

 West directed the music video to Justin Timberlake’s single "No Angels", which was released March 15, 2024, as the second single from the latter’s sixth studio album Everything I Thought It Was.
 He also directed the music video for Neverland, a single from Kid Cudi's 2025 album, Free.
 Cudi had previously appeared in West's 2022 film X.

-Prospective projects

-In October 2025, it was reported West was directing a new adaption of A Christmas Carol for Paramount Pictures, with Johnny Depp finalizing talks to star.
+In October 2025, it was announced West was directing Ebenezer, an adaptation of A Christmas Carol, for Paramount Pictures, with Johnny Depp in the titular role.

 Personal life

 On Halloween 2024 West married Australian DJ Alison Wonderland in Las Vegas.
-The previous year they welcomed their first child together, a son named Max.
+The previous year they welcomed their first child together, a son.